 Broccoli is a great vegetable for containers as it is easy to grow and renders a bountiful harvest.
 Small Miracle, Green Comet, and DeCicco are all great varieties to choose from.
 Broccoli should be kept to one transplant per five-gallon container and is easier to grow from a transplant than from seeds.

 Carrots are another hardy vegetable that tends to do well in containers.
-You should plant carrot seeds about three inches apart, and make sure the container is at least 2 gallons deep.
+You should plant carrot seeds about three inches apart, and make sure the container is at least 2 feet deep.
 Varieties include Little Finger, Danver’s Half Long, Short ‘n’ Sweet, and Thumbelina.

 Tomatoes are a great staple for many gardens, but they do take some work.
 For containers, make sure you look for dwarf varieties that will only grow to a certain size and bear their fruit in a matter of weeks.
 Keep in mind that it’s easier to use transplants instead of seeds with tomatoes.
 Further, tomatoes tend to sprawl out and get heavy, so think about installing a good lattice to support them off the soil.
 Additionally, you should only plant one tomato plant per five-gallon container.